DaveTrost/hello-boot-camp/README.md

 I don’t know how to create my own repository on GitHub.
 I need to research.
 I went through the tutorial on the GitHub front page.
 It turns out GitHub on my phone does not have a good way to create repositories, but on my iPad it is very easy!
 Now I have a readme file.

+I looked at the friends.json file.
+What format is this file?
+After sone research on wikipedia I learned that JSON is its own programming language, and the data in friends.json is an array of objects.
+Objects are collections of name-value pairs.